Top Menu

 SEAT

-(I made two sets, one white and one blue, it would take a lot longer for both sets to get damaged and once you're doing one is not much difficult to make two or four more at the same time. )
+(I made two sets, one white and one blue; it would take a lot longer for both sets to get damaged, and once you've done one, it is not very difficult to make two or four more at the same time. )

 green and blue duck cloth for director's chairs